 WHO WE ARE

-While COVID19 has been devasting in so many ways for so many communities, it has impacted minority communities disproportionally.
-Numerous factors play a role including limited access, lack of utilization due to insurance, childcare, transportation, and the list goes on.
+While COVID19 has been devastating in so many ways for so many communities, it has impacted minority communities disproportionately.
+Numerous factors play a role including limited access, lack of utilization due to related costs for needed services such as insurance, childcare, transportation, and the list goes on.

 Certain occupations also put minorities at greater risk than the population at large.
-Minorities and disadvantaged people comprise much of the “essential” workers pool.
+Minorities and disadvantaged people comprise much of the “essential” employee pool.
 With jobs such as home health aides, assisted living facility workers, fast food workers, delivery, retail, and other service industries there are higher concentrations of minority workers.
-While healthcare disparities didn’t start with COVID19, the pandemic has focused a spotlight on them for the world to see.
+While healthcare disparities did not start with COVID19, the pandemic has focused a spotlight on them for the world to see.

 Addressing these disparities will significantly lessen the gap between the quality of health care provided to minority and underserved communities.